 If an eligible individual is living in a rental home, modifications are capped at $3,000.

 For additional information about the Nevada Assistive Technology for Independent Living Program, click here.
-The application process is managed by two non-profit organizations dependent of one's location within Nevada.
-In the southern region of the state, contact Easter Seals Southern Nevada at 702-677-3560 or click here.
-For residents in Northern Nevada, contact the CARE Chest of Sierra Nevada at 775-829-2273 or click here.
+The application process is managed by two non-profit organizations dependent of one’s location within Nevada.
+In the southern region of the state, contact Capability Health and Human Services at 702-677-3560 or click here.
+For residents in Northern Nevada, contact the CARE Chest of Sierra Nevada at 775-829-2273 ext.
+108 or click here.